jtrobman/chase-offers/README.md

 # Chase Offers Automation
-Automatically add all Chase credit card offers from the website without having to click one-by-one.
+Automatically add all Chase credit/debit card offers from the website without having to click one-by-one.

 ## Usage
 1. **Login to the Chase Banking Website**: